 Abram Arkhipov – Russian painter

-He studied at the Moscow School of Painting, Sculpture and Architecture.
+Abram was very talented and the parents encouraged him.
+In 1877 he was sent to Moscow to study at the Moscow School of Painting, Sculpture and Architecture.
 In addition, from 1884 to 1886 he studied at the St. Petersburg Academy of Arts.
-Arkhipov started out as a genre- artist, in the footsteps of his teacher – Perov.
+Arkhipov started out as a genre artist, as his teacher Vasily Perov.

 In 1887, Arkhipov got a large silver medal and the title of the class artist for the painting Visiting the Sick Woman, which depicts the artist’s mother.

 In 1891 Abram joined the Association of Traveling Art Exhibitions.
 Many works of that period, such as Visiting the Sick Woman, Along the river Oka, Lay Brother were bought by Pavel Tretyakov for his collection.

 In 1896 and 1912, the artist visited France, Germany and Italy.

 In 1898 he received the title of Academician (full member of the Academy of Arts since 1916).

 In 1904 he became a founding member of the Union of Russian Artists.

 After the October Revolution Arkhipov took part in the reorganization of the College.

 In his works, Arkhipov used bright colors with transitions to intermediate tones.
 The artist managed to transfer pictures of the real world vividly and naturally, to capture all its mobility, variability, to convey through his pictures his own feelings and thoughts.